 The internship is open to candidates from a range of backgrounds, including Engineering, Physics, Computer Science, electrical engineering, or a related field.
 Preferably, you have an experimental background, in combination with a sound appetite for analytical work.
 Experience with control and/or electronic circuit analysis is an advantage, but not required.
 Excellent verbal and written communication skills (in English) are essential.
 The internship must be a mandatory part of your curriculum.
 You have a nationality of an EU-member state and/or you are a student at a Dutch University.
+(As from 01-01-2021 the UK is no longer an EU-member state).
 You must be available for at least 4, but preferably more than 6 months.

 Terms of employment

 At the start of the traineeship your trainee plan will be set out, in consultation with your AMOLF supervisor.

 You can respond to this vacancy online via the button below.

 Online screening may be part of the selection.